-View help in the PowerShell window
+View Help in the PowerShell Window

-The PowerShell module has embedded help documentation.
-To access the help for a specific PowerShell command or function, enter the Get-Help cmdlet.
-The returned help is displayed in the command line.
+The PowerShell module has embedded help documentation that you can read.

+To access the help for a specific PowerShell command or function:

+• In PowerShell, enter the Get-Help cmdlet.
+When you do this, the help is displayed in the command line.
 If you want to open the help in a separate window, add the ShowWindow parameter to the Get-Help command.
 For example: Get-Help Invoke-CommandTask -ShowWindow

-View help with a markdown reader
+View Help with a Markdown Reader

-When you unpack the Sitecore Installation Framework (SIF), it contains a folder of markdown documentation that you can read with any text editor or markdown reader.
+When you unpack the Sitecore Installation Framework, it contains a folder of markdown documentation that you can read with any text editor or markdown reader.

-To read the documentation, in the Windows Explorer, navigate to the SitecoreInstallFramework \docs folder and use a text editor or markdown reader to open the relevant topic.
+To read the documentation:

+• In Windows, navigate to the SitecoreInstallFramework\docs folder and use a text editor or markdown reader to open the relevant topic.

-The following image shows a subset of the topics that are available:
+The following screenshot shows a subset of the topics that are available: